Mandarin Oriental, Bangkok: History

-When Siam opened to foreign trade after the signing of the Bowring Treaty, the sailors that manned the ships though Bangkok required accommodation on shore.
+When Siam opened to foreign trade after the signing of the Bowring Treaty, the sailors that crewed the ships though Bangkok required accommodation on shore.
 To meet this demand, Captain Dyers, an American, and his partner J.E.
 Barnes, opened a hotel called the Oriental Hotel.
 This burnt down in 1865.

 Several years later, a partnership of Danish captains opened a replacement hotel.
 In the 1870s, the board of the Oriental Hotel decided the opening of the new River Wing in 1876 as the official establishment date of the Oriental Hotel.

 H. N. Andersen

 In 1881, 29-year-old Hans Niels Andersen, a Danish businessman, bought the premises.
 His various business ventures led to him becoming a much-respected member of the Western community in Siam.
 Andersen identified a need for a respectable hotel with good accommodation, a bar, and a western menu to meet the needs of travelers and businessmen visiting Siam.

 Encouraged by Prince Prisdang Jumsai, Hans Niels Andersen formed a partnership with Peter Andersen and Frederick Kinch to build a luxury hotel.
 Designed by Cardu & Rossi, a team of local Italian architects, the Oriental was the first luxury hotel in Siam.
 The hotel opened on 19 May 1887 with 40 rooms and features which at the time had never been seen in Siam outside a royal palace: a second floor (during a time of single-storey bungalows), carpeted hallways, smoking and ladies' rooms, a billiards room and a bar capable of seating 50 patrons.

 To ensure the success of the restaurant and a satisfactory level of service, the owners lured the chef and butler from the French Consulate away to work at the hotel.

 The first major event that the hotel hosted was a grand banquet on 24 May 1888 to celebrate the Golden Jubilee of Queen Victoria.
 After personally inspecting the hotel’s facilities in December 1890, King Chulalongkorn decided the hotel was up to the standard necessary to host visiting royalty.
-The hotel's first royal guests were the entourage of Crown Prince Nicholas of Russia, (later Tsar Nicholas) in April 1891.
+The hotel's first royal guests were the entourage of Crown Prince Nicholas of Russia (later Tsar Nicholas II) in April 1891.

 Marie Maire took over ownership of the hotel in 1910 and immediately set to work renovating it.
-She sold the property in 1932, but during WWII, it was leased by the Japanese Army and used as an officer's club (under management by the Imperial Hotel of Tokyo).
-Once WWI ended, Allied prisoners who thought the hotel still belonged to Japan occupied and vandalized it.
+She sold the property in 1932, but during World War Two, it was leased by the Japanese Army and used as an officer's club (under management by the Imperial Hotel of Tokyo).
+Once World War Two ended, Allied prisoners who thought the hotel still belonged to Japan occupied and vandalized it.